ayushTheunc/comp423-course-notes/docs/tutorials/rust-setup.md

    git commit -m "Initial commit with README"
    ```

+!!! tip
+    Use meaningful commit messages to help keep your repository organized and easy to navigate.

+---

 ### Step 2: Create a Remote Repository and Link It

 1. Go to [GitHub](https://github.com/) and create a new repository named `rust-project`.